richardcysun/Goos-by-Chapers/README.md

 ### Class Diagram of Source Codes
 ![image](https://github.com/richardcysun/Goos-by-Chapers/blob/master/Ch17/auction-sniper-ch17/src/auctionsniper/Ch17_ClassDiagram.jpg)

-## Chapter 18
+## Chapter 18 Filling in Details
 **TO DO: Stop bidding at stop price.**

-In case the bidding price raising unlimitedly, a stop price is introduced in this chapter.
+In case the bidding price raising unlimitedly (or you can say in case of bankruptcy), a stop price is introduced in this chapter.
 In previous chapters, item identifiers are kept in a String.
 In this chapter, class Item holds both identifier and stop price.
 Once the last price from other bidder is higher than stop price, Auction Sniper judges this auction has lost.

 ### Class Diagram of Source Codes
 ![image](https://github.com/richardcysun/Goos-by-Chapers/blob/master/Ch18/auction-sniper-ch18/src/auctionsniper/Ch18_ClassDiagram.jpg)

+## Chapter 19 Handling Failure
+**TO DO: Translator - invalid message from Auction.**

+"What if it doesn't work?" is the key idea of this chapter.
+Based on this question mark, authors creates some test cases to drill the failure scenarios.
+In addtion, since there are failures occur, logging the failures is becoming an inevtible task.
+To achieve this task, authors plot a failure report to catch and log XMPP failures.

+### Class Diagram of Source Codes